TOKYO – Guide to 10 Extraordinary Neighborhoods

 Tiny bars in a tiny alley in Shinjuku, a neighborhood in Tokyo.

-Tiny bars in a tiny alley – who would have thought that a night out can be this cute.
+Tiny bars in a tiny alley – who would have thought that a night out could be this cute?

 Nonetheless, there is also Shinjuku’s business district on the other side of the huge train station – one of Tokyo’s most important hubs.
 Here are administrations, branches of big companies and universities, and luxurious international hotel chains.
 Walking between these skyscrapers will make you feel tiny like an ant.

 The most important one of these concrete giants is the Tokyo Metropolitan Government Building.
-And not only for the locals since it’s housing the governor’s office, the metropolitan assembly chamber, and all administrative head offices.
+And not only for the locals since it houses the governor’s office, the metropolitan assembly chamber, and all administrative head offices.
 No, it actually is one of the best landmarks for visitors since the 45th floor is open to the public.

 View from the Metropolitan Government Building in Tokyo